MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 .
 - Fixed issues for opening protected files with inactive labels with the File Explorer and the [AIP Viewer app](clientv2-view-use-files.md).

-- Size limits for protecting and decrypting files using the File Explorer and PowerShell are now updated.
-For more information, see [Supported file sizes for the File Explorer and PowerShell](clientv2-admin-guide-file-types.md#supported-file-sizes-for-the-file-explorer-and-powershell).
+- [Size limits](clientv2-admin-guide-file-types.md#supported-file-sizes-for-the-file-explorer-and-powershell) for protecting and decrypting files using the File Explorer and PowerShell are now updated.

 ## Version 2.10.46.0 for co-authoring (Public preview)